amyheather/programming_notes/programming_notes/git.md

 ## Branches and versions
 To view branches (current branch marked with star): `git branch`
 To create new branch: `git branch branchname`
+When push for new branch (only on local, not yet on remote), will need to set upstream: `git push --set-upstream origin branchname`

 To switch branches: `git checkout branchname`

 To check for different between local and remote file: